 The Chinese are expected to have more available access to credit and loans, which can spur stronger consumption patterns.

 Seeing a bright spot in retail sales

-Despite a slowdown in China’s economic growth rates, surprise drop in export figures for February, and sluggish manufacturing output, year-on-year increase – 5.4 percent for first two months of the year, retail sales in the country keep soaring higher.
+Despite a slowdown in China’s economic growth rates, a surprise drop in export figures for February, and sluggish manufacturing output, year-on-year increase – 5.4 per cent for first two months of the year, retail sales in the country keep soaring higher.

-Urban areas accounted for 86 percent of nationwide retail sales, however sales surged at a faster pace in rural regions at 10.9 percent, compared to 10.1 percent in cities.
-China’s online sales rose sharply, 27.2 percent year-on-year for first two months – 636.1 bn.
+Urban areas accounted for 86 per cent of nationwide retail sales, however, sales surged at a faster pace in rural regions at 10.9 percent, compared to 10.1 percent in cities.
+China’s online sales rose sharply, 27.2 percent year-on-year for the first two months – 636.1 bn.
 RMB in sales, accounting for 12 percent of China’s total retail market.

 “I expect China to continue to enjoy very high growth rates in retail sales for the foreseeable future,” Ahmad said.
 “They are the same consumption growth trends from the emerging markets.
 China has kept strong growth in retail sales for a number of years and that should continue on.”

 Stability leads to smooth sailing